Tobi-Tob/CityLearnTransformer/README.md

     ```

 4. Write your own agent as described in [How to write your own agent](#how-to-write-your-own-agent) section.

+4. Write your own reward function as described in [How to write your own reward function](#how-to-write-your-own-reward-function) section.

 5. Test your agent locally using `python local_evaluation.py`